FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: FLEX Dataset

 \subsection{Data Collection}

-\paragraph{Multiview Capture.} Fitness actions involve people in convoluted positions and postures (not captured in typical pose estimation datasets).
-Additionally, in weight training exercises, essential body parts and joints might be occluded if the scene is captured from any single camera angle.
-To obtain more complete (although not fully complete) groundtruth motion capture, we record the human from multiple camera angles using a high-precision markerless motion capture system\cite{fastmove_gait} capable of acquiring multi-view videos and 3D skeletal points.
-This system comprises four synchronized ZCAM E2M4 cinema cameras\cite{zcam}, each equipped with an Olympus 14–150 mm lens (fixed at 14 mm)\cite{lens}, recording at 4K resolution (3840$\times$2160 pixels) with 120 FPS.
-To replicate recording using a typical smartphone and improving the accessibility, we additionally incorporated a smartphone view captured with a OnePlus 7\cite{phone} at 1080P resolution (1920$\times$1080 pixels) and 60 FPS.
+\paragraph{Multiview Capture.} Fitness actions often involve complex postures, with key joints occluded when viewed from a single angle.
+To obtain more complete ground-truth motion, we used a high-precision markerless motion capture system \cite{fastmove_gait} with four synchronized ZCAM E2M4 cinema cameras \cite{zcam} (Olympus 14–150 mm lens fixed at 14 mm \cite{lens}), recording 4K video at 120 FPS.
+For accessibility, we also included a smartphone view from a OnePlus 7 \cite{phone}, captured at 1080p and 60 FPS.

-\textbf{Multimodal information.} Existing datasets predominantly include modalities such as images\cite{pirsiavash2014assessing}, texts\cite{parmar2019and}, skeletal points\cite{capecci2019kimore}, and audio\cite{parmar2021piano}, with limited exploration of other potentially valuable physiological modalities.
-Physiological modalities, especially EMG, which directly reflects deep muscular activity and is naturally related to movement or action quality, provide particularly relevant and deep feedback for AQA in fitness scenarios.
-Thus, in the FLEX dataset, we record: 1) EMG signals using a 16-channel FastMove sEMG\cite{fastmove} device operating at a sampling rate of 2000 Hz. sEMG captures muscle activity.
-2) Heart rate, collected with the help of a customized wearable vest, provides insight into a person's exertion rate.
-3) Respiratory rate: Exercise requires proper and procedural breathing.
+\textbf{Multimodal information.} Existing datasets focus on videos \cite{pirsiavash2014assessing}, text \cite{parmar2019and}, skeletal points \cite{capecci2019kimore}, or audio \cite{parmar2021piano}, with little attention to physiological data.
+EMG, in particular, captures deep muscular activity closely tied to action quality, making it highly relevant for fitness AQA and deeper feedback.
+Accordingly, the FLEX dataset records: \textbf{1)} EMG signals of target muscle groups using a 16-channel FastMove sEMG \cite{fastmove} device operating at a sampling rate of 2000 Hz. sEMG captures muscle activity. \textbf{2)} Heart rate, collected with the help of a customized wearable vest, provides insight into a person's exertion rate. \textbf{3)} Respiratory rate: Exercise requires proper and procedural breathing.
 Our exercise procedure base and rules include breathing as an AQA criterion.

-\textbf{Motion capture environment and sensor placements.} All devices were installed within a controlled space measuring 5m$\times$5m$\times$2m (as shown in \autoref{Fig_Collect}).
-The four cinema cameras for motion capture were fixed at each corner of the square space, while the smartphone was positioned at the main viewpoint.
-All four sides of the controlled space were covered with curtains to reduce environmental interference further.
-The placement of the sEMG sensors was adjusted based on the specific target muscles involved in each action.
-Each subject wore the customized vest tightly to ensure accuracy in data acquisition.